 - Enable exposure bracketing (3 shots: -1, 0, +1) to capture tone curve; or take single long exposure if sky remains calm.

-- Use silent shutter option if available to reduce vibration; otherwise ensure tripod is sturdy and wind is minimized.
+- Use silent shutter option if available to reduce vibration; otherwise ensure tripod is sturdy and wind is minimised.

 Gear checklist: